 History of Parliament

 From 1840 New Zealand was a British colony.
 In 1852 Britain granted New Zealand responsible government, and Parliament was set up in 1854.
 It was bicameral – it had a lower House of Representatives of elected MPs and an upper chamber (the Legislative Council) of members appointed for life.
 The Legislative Council was abolished in 1951.

 From 1867 Māori men aged 21 and over could vote for four Māori MPs.
 In 1893 New Zealand became the first country to give women the vote.
 From 1919 women could stand for Parliament, and the first woman MP was elected in 1933.

 The first political party – the Liberals – was set up in the 1890s.
 In the 20th century the Labour and National parties dominated Parliament.

 Since 1996 elections have been held under the mixed-member proportional representation (MMP) system.
 Each voter has two votes – one for a local MP and one for a party.
 After an election, the majority party forms a government – or a party forms a coalition or comes to an agreement with one or more smaller parties.

-In the 2000s around a third of MPs were women, and a growing number were Māori, Pacific Island or Asian.
+In the 21st century between a third and half of MPs were women, and a growing number were Māori, Pacific Island or Asian.
 In 1997 Jenny Shipley was the first woman prime minister, and in 1999 Helen Clark became the first elected woman prime minister to take office following an election.